SpeerSec/BuildReview-Windows/README.md

 Import-Module "C:\path\to\root\folder\BuildReview.psd1"
 New-BuildReviewCollector
 ```
+Old instruction:
 You should now have a wsus cab file and a ps1 in the root of your %userprofile% folder.
 You need these both on the system to be audited, note the wsus cab file must be on the root of the C:\ drive; the script can be anywhere.

+!!
+The script should now move the cab file to the root of the system drive on it's own.
+Just perform a quick check before running the next commands !!

 # Running the Script
 You might find the script fails to run even when running as an administrative PowerShell window, issue the following command;